eb0687/net-cat/README.md

 ## Build

-In a temrinal navigate to the root of the project directory & run the below command to build the binary.
+In a terminal navigate to the root of the project directory & run the below command to build the binary.

 ```
 $ make build